VitaAetaerna/Pet-Detection-AI/README.txt

 Note that the Picture has to be in png or jpg Format.
 Path of Cat and Dog Pictures (DataSet) in "ImageUsing" need to be changed too!
 (DATA_DIR)

+Run the Scripts in Order:
+  ImageUsing,
+  AI,
+  EndProduct;

 As Output, 0 or 1 is given.
 0=Dog;
 1=Cat;